Torkfin/leaflet-challenge/README.md

-Initial push of Leaflet Challenge.
-Had difficulty with the Legend, but was able to figure that out.

-Will now work on Leaflet_Step2
+Final updates made.
+Due to Project 3 time impace, focused on the First step and was able to complete.